What Is a Special Warranty Deed?

-A special warranty deed transfers ownership from the seller (grantor) to the buyer (grantee), just like a general warranty deed does.
+A special warranty deed (also called limited warranty deed) transfers ownership from the seller (grantor) to the buyer (grantee), just like a general warranty deed does.

 The difference from a general warranty deed is that a special warranty deed guarantees (or warrants) the title only against defects that arose during the time of the seller’s ownership, not any title defects that occurred prior to the seller’s ownership (as a general warranty deed would).

 With a special warranty deed, the seller isn’t promising the property has a spotless record going back to the beginning of time; only that it accrued no defects during their period of ownership (and there can be a big difference).

 A common legal phrase you might see with a special warranty deed is,